 Both of these options have their pluses and minuses, and either will provide you with your emails.
 If you do have the option of IMAP versus POP, you should always go with IMAP.

 Okay, so now that we know a bit about our two options, how do you set them up?
 Depending on which option you have chosen, either IMAP or POP, select the tab corresponding to that choice.
-Once you have chosen the tab, the setup for both are very similar.
+Once you have chosen the tab, the setup for both is very similar.

 The next set of inputs is for the information related to the incoming mail server.
-While looking at GoDaddy’s Email Setup Center, the host name can be found for incoming mail like below.
+While looking at GoDaddy’s Email Setup Center, the hostname can be found for incoming mail like below.

-Details for the GoDaddy POP3, IMAP and SMTP Mail Servers
+Details for the GoDaddy POP3, IMAP, and SMTP Mail Servers

 - The POP3 incoming mail server for GoDaddy is: pop.secureserver.net